Blond-crested woodpecker: Description

 The blond-crested woodpecker is about 27 to 30 cm long.
 The nominate subspecies weighs 110 to 165 g.
-Males of both subspecies have a wide bright red malar area and cheek; sometimes it extends around the eye and occasionally includes the lower forehead; females have black streaks instead of red on the malar and check and no red elsewhere.
+Males of both subspecies have a wide bright red malar area and cheek; sometimes it extends around the eye and occasionally includes the lower forehead; females have black streaks instead of red on the malar and cheek and no red elsewhere.
 In the nominate subspecies, adults of both sexes have a pale creamy buff to yellowish white head including the long, pointed crest, chin, and throat.
 Often the side of the neck has black streaks.
 The adults have a black mantle and upper back with a buffish white to pale yellow lower back, rump, and uppertail coverts; the coverts sometimes have black bars.
 Their flight feathers are black with narrow white bars and some have white tips.
 Their wing coverts are barred black and white.
 Their tail feathers are black with whitish edges or bars on the outermost pair.
 Their lower neck and underparts are black with a hint of pale barring on the flanks and undertail coverts.
 Their thighs are pale yellow to buffish with black spots or streaks.
 The adult's bill is horn-colored or sometimes blue-gray to black with a paler mandible, their iris red or red-brown, and their legs blue-gray.
 Juveniles are similar to adults but are duller and have more black on their face.
 Subspecies C. f. intercedens is whitish to buff-white on the head and lower back, and sometimes has some rufous in the flight feathers.

 The main call is a "[r]esonant loud 'tsew' or 'wee' repeated up to seven times".
 It also makes a "well-spaced series of 'wheep' notes", an "aggressive 'tttrrr'", and a "raucous 'wícket wícket'."
 Its drum is weak "evenly pitched short rolls".